perrochon/gb/TUTORIAL.md

 ## Tutorial

 # Main Menu
+* Help - Loads this page
 * New Game - Creates a new random map.
-* Continue Game - recovers your last game if the app was killed by Android (or by the user).
 * Play - Play the game.
 Greyed out until you load a mission or a game
 * Mission 1/2/3 - Three missions to play (see below for details)